ROSEN, THE FIRST FILING FIRM, Encourages Semler Scientific, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action First Filed by the Firm – SMLR

-WHY: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of securities of Semler Scientific, Inc. (NASDAQ: SMLR) between March 10, 2021 and April 15, 2025, both dates inclusive (the “Class Period”).
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than October 28, 2025 in the securities class action first filed by the Firm.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Semler Scientific, Inc. (NASDAQ: SMLR) between March 10, 2021, and April 15, 2025, both dates inclusive (the “Class Period”), of the important October 28, 2025, lead plaintiff deadline in the securities class action first filed by the Firm.

 SO WHAT: If you purchased Semler Scientific securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.